56 Renfield Street,

 In 1939, the Paramount Theatre, along with all other UK Paramount’s, was sold to Oscar Deutsch’s chain of Odeon Theatres Ltd. and was re-named Odeon.
 Under this name, it continued successfully until 1970, with live shows augmenting the film presentations.
 The Rolling Stones played there, as did The Beatles supported on the bill by Roy Orbison.
 Duke Ellington and his Orchestra appeared in concert in the late-summer of 1969.
-The Odeon was closed on 13th September 1969 to be remodeled into a triple screen cinema.
+The Odeon was closed on 13th September 1969 to be remodelled into a triple screen cinema.

 The Compton organ was removed and by January 2004, the console was being housed in Summerlee Heritage Museum in nearby Coatbridge.
 It has now been shipped to a private residence in the USA.
 The remodelling involved stripping almost all of the Italianate interior out and creating 3 screens - one in the former balcony, one in the stalls (both seating around 1,100) and a smaller screen in the former stage area.
 This latter screen, seating 555, was formed over two levels, with a small circle, and had a separate entrance to the rear of the building.
 The foyers were remodelled too, with the double height sections being floored over, and the staircase realigned.
 The cafes were walled off to become offices and staff areas, and a bar was placed in the top foyer, although the view from the corner windows was now blocked.

 The exterior suffered then too, the corner windows and fins being hidden behind a giant, full height readograph, lit from behind, and with corrugated metal sheeting covering much of the granite around it.
 It reopened as the Odeon Film Centre on 2nd October 1970.